Open Accessibility Menu

 • If you are wearing an on-body medication pump or any pain patches, you should inform the technologist.

-• If you have any internal implants such as: pain pump, pacemaker, defibrillator, loop recorder, stimulator, etc., you should inform the technologist.
+• If you have any internal implants, such as a pain pump, pacemaker, defibrillator, loop recorder, stimulator, etc., you should inform the technologist.

 What to Expect

-• You may be asked to remove clothes and to wear a gown during your exam.
+• You may be asked to remove clothing and to wear a gown during your exam.

-• During the exam you will be placed on a table and positioned inside the center of a large tube-like scanner with openings at both ends.
-A coil will be placed over upper abdomen and chest region.
-A MRI coil helps the MR machine gather high-quality images of a specific body part and is essential in generating images.
+• During the exam, you will be placed on a table and positioned inside the center of a large tube-like scanner with openings at both ends.
+A coil will be placed over your upper abdomen and chest region.
+With the MRCP technique, an MRI coil helps the imaging technology gather high-quality images of the biliary and pancreatic ducts noninvasively and is essential in generating images.

-• You will be given a squeeze ball.
-This will be your way of getting in touch with the MRI Technologist during your MRI.
-If you have any questions or feel any discomfort during the exam, you can squeeze the ball, and the MRI technologist will address any issue you may be encountering.
+• Before the MRCP procedure beings, you will be given a squeeze ball.
+This will be your way of alerting the MRI technologist during your MRI.
+If you have any questions or feel any discomfort during the exam, you can squeeze the ball, and the imaging technologist will address any issue you may be encountering.

-• The machine makes a significant amount of noise (hearing protection will be supplied) and the table moves forward into the scanner and out when study has been completed.
+• The machine makes a significant amount of noise; therefore, hearing protection will be provided.
+The table moves forward into the scanner and out when the study has been completed.
 The study is not painful.

 • This exam is approximately 15 minutes and does not require IV contrast.

-• Prior to scan, MRI technologist will go over a series of questions and have you sign a screening form for any metal or mechanical implants in the body to ensure you have been cleared to go into the Magnet.
+• Before the scan, the MRI imaging technologist will go over a series of questions and have you sign a screening form for any metal or mechanical implants in the body to ensure you have been cleared to go into the magnet.